Quick access

 Retention

-Cohort Retention · CH vs DE
+Weekly Cohort Retention · CH vs DE

 Retention correlates with liquidity.

-Users tell us directly: “Love the app, just needs more users” — confirmed across App Store ratings.
+Users tell us directly: “Love the app, just needs more users” | confirmed across App Store ratings.
 C2C retention is structurally different from B2C.
 Every listing comes from an individual person.
-Supply density has to be earned one user at a time, which means early retention is always worse than B2C benchmarks.
+Supply density has to be earned one user at a time, which means early retention is inherently worse than B2C benchmarks.

 At 18k live auctions, most users don't yet find what they want on first visit.
 CH retention was highest during peak MAU months when density was strongest.
 Vinted saw the same pattern.

-The raise is designed to push past the cold start.
-At 75k MAU, discovery works, bids compound, and retention scales with inventory — not features.
+The raise is designed to push past the density threshold in Germany.
+At 75k MAU, discovery accelerates, bids compound, and retention scales with inventory | not features.

 Listing Retention